-Exchange of ideas and expertise with data science experts.
-Expected impact: New collaborations between scientists of diverse research areas.
+Exchange of ideas and expertise with informaticians and engineering experts.
+Expected impact: New collaborations between scientists of diverse research areas to develop capacity for phenomics.

-Support for students and early career investigators to attend bioinformatics and data science meetings.
+Support for students and early career investigators to attend informatics and phenotyping meetings.
 Expected impact: Development of a data-literate animal agriculture workforce.